Migrate a PostgreSQL instance to another PostgreSQL instance

 Prerequisites

-Both VSHNPostgreSQL claims (source and destination) must already exist and be in a ready state before running the script.
+• Both VSHNPostgreSQL claims (source and destination) must already exist and be in a ready state.

 • The destination instance must run PostgreSQL 18 or later.

-• All other extensions used in the source instance must also be present in the destination instance if they are not already build-in (see PostgreSQL Extensions).
+• All extensions used in the source instance must also be present in the destination instance if they are not already built-in (see PostgreSQL Extensions).

 Migrating from a StackGres instance